The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Why This Must Be a Local Question

 A mature civilization may command extraordinary distributed computation across many stars, habitats, machine ecologies, and engineered systems.
-But total distributed intelligence is not the same thing as one unified intelligence.
+But total distributed intelligence is not the same thing as one effective local agent.

-A mind is only integrated to the extent that its parts can exchange information quickly enough to remain inside the same effective cognitive loop.
+A problem-solving system is only integrated to the extent that its parts can exchange information quickly enough to remain inside the same effective cognitive loop.

 Relativity imposes a hard lower bound on coordination delay: